spember/spring-bikeshed/README.md

 * `bs-app` - Where Spring Boot application lives and is the place of 'integration' of the other modules.
 Configuration, http layer, and integration tests.
 * `eventsource` - What you're here for

 At first glance, this multi-module project structure is arguably a bit overkill for this demo.
-However, it also may demonstrate some additional "clean architecture" practices, like handling transactions across multiple objects.
+However, it also demonstrates additional "clean architecture" practices, like handling transactions across multiple objects.
+While the sheer number of interfaces can get in your way as your browse the codebase, the idea I'm attempting to underline with this approach is that: the persistence and retrieval of our events is just another implementation detail.

+> Events live in the Core of our system because they are core to our business logic.

 ### Sections to dive into

-The following is some of the key concepts that I feel is worth taking a look at.

 #### Implementation of the Event Repository